 - Administrative costs (incl. fees and licensing)

 - Operating leases in effect as of 02-15-20

 - Advertising, production transportation, and capital expenditures related to producing a theatrical or live performing arts production.
 (May not be the primary use of funds.)

 - Make payments on loans originated after February 15, 2020

 - Make contributions or other payments to, or on behalf of, political parties, political committees, or candidates for election

 - Any other use prohibited by the Administrator

 To view a preliminary application checklist and the types of venues allowed to apply as defined by the SBA, click here.

-NOTE: While we continue to wait for more information about the SVO grant, please visit our loans and grants portal to find a list of national, state and local resources on emergency loans and grants near you.
+NOTE: Visit our loans and grants portal to find a list of national, state and local resources on emergency loans and grants near you.